jorgeboucas/jorgeboucas.github.io/_posts/2019-03-09-raspberry-pi.markdown

 ssh pi
 sudo apt-get install -y shairport-sync
 ```
-Since the analog output is in mono only you might want to increase the quality of the audio coming out of you pi by using HDMI or a peripherical as shown [here](https://www.matthewwegner.com/raspberry-pi-airplay/).
+Since the analog output is in mono only you might want to increase the quality of the audio coming out of your pi by using HDMI or a peripherical as shown [here](https://www.matthewwegner.com/raspberry-pi-airplay/).

 Set your raspberry pi sound higher as the standard 50% is quite low:
 ```